mever-team/transparency-service/README.md

 ## 🧠 Assistants

-There are broadly two types of assistants for model evaluation: evaluation ones that can quantitatively evaluate your models based on popular measures, and LLM-based ones that fill or enrich qualitative fields of your cards.
+There are broadly two types of assistants for model evaluation: quantitative ones that evaluate your models based on popular measures, and LLM-based ones that fill in qualitative information.
 The last type can also run through services too.

-Perform manual numerical assessment across a wide variety of available tasks holding popular evaluation methodologies and measures.
-If you need customization, you can create your own tasks too.
+For the first type, perform manual numerical assessment across a wide variety of available tasks holding popular evaluation methodologies and measures like below.
+If you need customization, you can create your own tasks.
+Contributions are welcome too!

 ```python
 # experiment.py